carvel-dev/carvel/site/content/kapp-controller/docs/latest/faq.md

               default: fluent-bit
     ```

-2. Turn your Package CR into a `ytt` template, itself:
+2. Turn your Package CR into a `ytt` template, so that you can insert the schema definition in the right spot, automatically:

+    `package-template.yml`
     ```yaml
-    #! package.tpl.yml
     #@ load("@ytt:data", "data")
     #@ load("@ytt:yaml", "yaml")
     ...